ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

   built
 - OS functions ("syscalls") can be called, see the source code of the sample programs in src/samples.
 Calling syscalls in thumb state is supported.
+- If you want to use syscalls currently not implemented by Ndless, use the macro SYSCALL_CUSTOM (see include/os.h)
 - Compatibility with newlib has not been tested.
 You may get definition conflicts and crashes due to newlib running without relocation.
 - Development information and resources are or will be available on Hackspire: